kedir/multihead_joint_entity_relation_extraction/README.md

 ## Run the model

-In order to run the model use the notebook named as the multi_head_joint_entity_relation_extraction.ipynb and run on google colab or just follow the instruction below:
+In order to run the model use the notebook named as " multi_head_joint_entity_relation_extraction.ipynb " and run on google colab or just follow the instruction below:

 ```
 ./run.sh
 ```